-Council, being the Roads authority, is required to name new or unnamed streets and roads.
-The purpose of this report is to provide a list of names submitted by the public from which Council can choose names for these new streets.
+Council, being the Roads Authority, is required to name new and unnamed streets and roads.

-Council wrote to the property owner of the subdivision on 14th of July requesting their naming suggestions.
-Public consultation was also invited in an advertisement placed in the 6th August 2021 Mudgee Guardian.
-Submissions closed on 27th of August 2021 and during this period 2 responses were received with the following names suggested:
+Following the approval of a new subdivision off Hone Creek Drive in the Locality of Caerleon, Council wrote to the owners of the subdivision on 14 July 2021 requesting their naming suggestions.
+Public consultation was also invited in an advertisement placed in the 6 August 2021 Mudgee Guardian and on Council's website.